7 Easy-to-Launch Side Hustles for Writers in 2023

-I regularly post 5-8 minutes reads about side hustles, marketing, self-improvement, and get paid to blog and write articles from home.
+I regularly post 5-8 minutes reads about side hustles, marketing, and self-improvement and get paid to blog and write articles from home.
 It’s crazy!

 Medium is one of my favorite side hustles.
-I dedicate roughly 10 hours to create content for Medium and post 2-3 articles a week.
+I dedicate roughly 10 hours to creating content for Medium and posting 2-3 articles a week.